Skip to main content

 HCPCS Code Modifier

 Modifier code associated with a separately payable medication with its own 5 digit HCPCS code.
-This field can be used to indicate that the units are associated with drug wastage and are not duplicative of those units administered to the patient.

 Alpha Numeric (A/N)